-Dead volume can be used even without suppression of water (damp = 0).
+Dead volume can be used without suppression of water flow peak (damp = 0).
+When additional smoothing is used, the riverbox in the attenuation equations above is replaced by the volume of the attenuation box minus the dead volume.

 Derivation of the equation of recession in the attenuation box where i(t) is influx and q(t) is outflow.
 If we assume that the outflow is proportional to the volume we get another expression for the change in S. k is in the unit of time.